 The Problem

 Email addresses contain useful information, but it is buried inside one long text string.
-If you want to group contacts by company or mail provider, the part you really need is the domain after the @ sign.
+If you want to group contacts by company, school, agency, or mail provider, the part you really need is the domain after the @ sign.

 How We Solve It